 Lotus seeds are sweet and mildly astringent.
 They are regarded as tonics for the spleen, heart, and kidneys.
 The root is also beneficial for the heart and kidneys.
 The leaves can also be eaten, but they are more bitter.
 They are mainly used to reduce lipids.

 Sacred Red Lotus is suitable for zones 8 to 12.

 Native to the Himalayas, hardy to 20° F. Rare.
 Does well in pots.
 Shatavari is a woody climber reaching as high as 6 feet, bearing small, white flowers.
 In Sanskrit, Shatavari means someone who posesses a hundred husbands.
 The spring shoots, mucilagenous roots and the leaves are all used.
 This is the main Ayurvedic rejuvenative tonic for females, used for treating sexual debility, infertility, menopausal symptoms and as a galactagogue.

 Spilanthes, organic, 100 seeds Acmella alba

 Spilanthes is nicknamed the toothache plant.
-The leaves can be chewed and used for oral hygiene and pain relief.
+The leaves and flowers can be chewed and used for oral hygiene and pain relief.
 Spilanthes is antifungal and antiparasitic.
 It has also been used to treat co-infections of Lyme disease.
 The seeds take 1-2 weeks to germinate and require some warmth.
 Spilanthes is native to Brazil and Africa.
 It is easy to grow.
 Its properties are similar to echinacea.
 The plant is non-toxic and the leaves can be used sparingly in salads.
 It is perennial in warm climates and an annual in colder climates.
 Plant 12 inches apart.